 - While the dough is chilling, bring a skillet to medium-high heat.
 Add olive oil to it and sauté the spinach for 3-4 minutes or until it's wilted.

-- Add the vegan cream cheese, vegan mozzarella, vegan parmesan, herbs, and spices.
+- Dice the cooked spinach and add it to a medium-sized bowl.
+Add the vegan cream cheese, vegan mozzarella, vegan parmesan, herbs, and seasoning.
 Stir everything together and set the bowl aside.

-Make the Ravioli
+Assemble the Ravioli

 - Remove the dough from the refrigerator and roll it out on a floured surface.
 You want the dough to be very thin, about ¼ of an inch or thinner.